LESSON #36:

-NOTE: these lessons are primarily aimed at aspiring game designers, but many of the concepts described herein also apply to those who aspire to other types of jobs in the game industry.
-This lesson is subject to changes and improvements; reader comments are welcome.
+NOTE: these articles are primarily aimed at aspiring game designers, but many of the concepts described herein also apply to those who aspire to other types of jobs in the game industry.
+This article is subject to changes and improvements; reader comments are welcome.

 Well, research is just like fishing.
 If you know how to do research, you can find out anything, all by yourself.
 After you've done a large part of the research, sometimes you need help learning good ways to prepare the fish for eating - so what do you do then?
 You ask a chef.
 That's called "further research."